jyotisharmagwu/Final-Project-Group1/Code/Readme.md

   ==>  image = cv2.imread(" Please provide the path of testing folder named (images_training_rev1) " + i + '.jpg')

+  ## Evaluation:
+  Our analysis says that after applying three kind of models we found our custom model with data augumentation makes more sense.

   ### For testing predict file (predict_testing.py) make changes for paths
   ##### In  Data Loading section make changes for below :
   ==>  path_file_2 = ' Please provide the path of testing folder named (testing_images) here '